 WORLD CUP: Belgium has exceptional talent but so many doubts

+Up front it’s a different story.
 Romelu Lukaku leads the attack, supported by the creative genius of Eden Hazard and with Kevin De Bruyne pulling the strings in midfield.
-Thibaut Courtois is in goal.

-But for all the exceptional talent, Belgium keeps underwhelming at major tournaments, only reaching the quarterfinals at the 2014 World Cup and 2016 European Championship.
+But for all the exceptional talent, Belgium keeps underwhelming at major tournaments, only reaching the quarterfinals at the 2014 World Cup and Euro 2016.

 Here’s a closer look at the Belgium team: